Panya Pradabsri: Pradabsri vs. Wanheng II

-Pradabsri vs. Tanaka
+Pradabsri vs. Tanaka I & II

 Pradabsri was expected to make his third title defense against the former OPBF minimumweight champion Tsubasa Koura, who was ranked at #10 by the WBC at the time of the fight's booking.
 On 16 August, it was announced that Koura would be replaced by the #14 ranked WBC contender Norihito Tanaka.
 The bout headlined a card which took place in Nakhon Ratchasima, Thailand on 30 August 2022.
 Pradabsri won the fight by a dominant unanimous decision, with scores of 119–109, 116–112 and 118–110.